 Probably the most basic thing on the list is to actually physically move yourself and your family to the new state.
 This doesn't mean you have to stop owning a residence in your old state but the new state should be your primary residence and you should spend more than half the year in the new state.

 You should also not use your new state residence as a rental or Airbnb as it would make it unavailable to you if you needed to stay there.
 If you're not in the house leave it vacant or have a temporary house-sitter.
 Keep physical property in the new state; cars, equipment, furniture, etc. Shop local, or have Amazon and other online sellers ship to the new location.

 Get a driver's license in your new state, register your vehicle with the state's department of licensing, get your professional licenses in that state.
 Register to vote!
 If you continue to bank with the same institution switch your branch to one near your new residence.
 Update your address with them to reflect the new location.

 Change your mailing address everywhere you can

-Netflix, Hulu, HBO, your airline miles, Google, alumni associations, travel loyalty programs, Facebook.
+Netflix, Hulu, HBO, your airline miles, Google, alumni associations, travel loyalty programs, and Facebook.
 Everywhere someone looks online it should show your official address in your new home location.
 If you still get magazines then get them at your new location.
-Change the address you get your credit card bills mailed to.
+Change the address your credit card bills are mailed to.
 File a change of address with the USPS.